jncraton/mdpub/readme.md

 mdpub
 =====

-An ebook format format with a plaintext featureset
+An ebook format with a plaintext featureset

 mdpub is: